 §11-1B-12.
-Delegation of Prescriptive Authority.
+Prescriptive Authority Pursuant to a Practice Agreement.

 - 12.1.
-A collaborating physician may delegate limited prescriptive authority to a physician assistant in a practice agreement if: - 12.1.a.
+A collaborating physician may delegate prescriptive authority to a physician assistant in a practice agreement if: - 12.1.a.
 The physician assistant has obtained a baccalaureate or master's degree from an approved program of instruction for physician assistants or has successfully completed an accredited course of instruction in clinical pharmacology approved by the Board of not less than four semester hours.
-The Board may grant up to one credit hour equivalent for two or more years of prescribing experience in other jurisdictions; - 12.1.b.
-The physician assistant provides evidence of successful completion of a minimum of three hours of drug diversion training and best practice prescribing of controlled substances training through a Board approved course within two years prior to his or her application submission to the Board for limited prescriptive privileges; and - 12.1.c.
+The Board may grant up to one credit hour equivalent for two or more years of prescribing experience in other jurisdictions;

+- 12.1.b.
+The physician assistant provides evidence of successful completion of a minimum of three hours of drug diversion training and best practice prescribing of controlled substances training through a Board approved course within two years of the proposed delegation of prescriptive authority; and - 12.1.c.
 The collaborating physician and physician assistant attest that: - 12.1.c.1.
 The physician assistant has successfully completed the necessary requirements to be eligible to prescribe pursuant to a practice agreement; - 12.1.c.2.
-All prescribing activities of the physician assistant shall comply with applicable federal and state law governing the practice of physician assistants the Board approved limitations on physician assistant prescribing; - 12.1.c.3.
+The physician assistant's exercise of prescriptive authority shall comply with applicable federal and state law governing the practice of physician assistants and the Board approved limitations on physician assistant prescriptive authority; - 12.1.c.3.
 All medical charts or records shall contain a notation of any prescriptions written by a physician assistant; and - 12.1.c.4.
 All prescriptions, including electronic prescriptions, written by the physician assistant will include the physician assistant's name and the collaborating physician's name, business address and business telephone number. - 12.2.
-To delegate prescriptive authority, the collaborating physician shall ensure that the practice agreement includes a clear delineation of the delegated authority and whether it includes the prescribing, administering, dispensing and/or ordering of drugs and/or medical devices. - 12.3.
-On an annual basis, the Board shall approve and publish on its website a list classifying pharmacologic categories of all drugs which physician assistants are prohibited from prescribing.
-This list shall, at a minimum, prohibit physician assistants from prescribing: - 12.3.a.
+To delegate prescriptive authority, the collaborating physician shall ensure that the practice agreement includes a clear delineation of the delegated authority and whether it includes the prescribing, ordering, administering, and/or dispensing of drugs and/or medical devices. - 12.3.
+On an annual basis, the Board shall approve and publish on its website a list classifying pharmacologic categories of all drugs which are not within a physician assistant's prescriptive authority.
+This list shall, at a minimum, exclude the following drugs from physician assistants' prescriptive authority: - 12.3.a.
 Schedules I and II of the Uniform Controlled Substances Act; - 12.3.b.
-Medications listed under Schedule III of the Uniform Controlled Substances Act are limited to a 30 day supply without refill; - 12.3.c.
-Antineoplastics
+Antineoplastics - 12.3.c.
+Radio-pharmaceuticals; and - 12.3.d.
+General anesthetics.